qaa-demo/cucumber-selenium-js/INTRO.md

 ### **Introduction**

-Welcome to this intro course on **JavaScript Test Automation with Selenium and Cucumber**!
-In this course, we will explore how to write test automation scripts using JavaScript, Selenium, and Cucumber.
-The aim is to provide you with a foundation in these technologies by guiding you through the creation of basic tests.
+Welcome to this intro course on **Selenium Test Automation with JavaScript and Cucumber**!
+In this course, we will explore how to write Selenium test automation scripts using Cucumber/Gherking BDD (Given/When/Then statement format) and JavaScript.
+The aim is to provide you with a foundation in these technologies by guiding you through hands-on process of creation of basic tests.

 #### **Course Overview**